-The drivers for cyber threat analysis for sharing that analysis data are both regulatory and economic.
-And, the regulatory frameworks vary, based on jurisdiction.
+The drivers for cyber threat analysis and sharing analysis data are both regulatory and economic.
+The regulatory frameworks vary, based on jurisdiction.
 For example, in the U.S., data breach notification rules are typically set by state law.
-And, network defenders performing incident response, cyber threat analysts characterizing threats, malware analysts doing reverse engineering, all can share their analyses into their trust communities using the Threat Intelligence Platforms (TIPs).
+Network defenders performing incident response, cyber threat analysts characterizing threats, and malware analysts doing reverse engineering, all can share their analyses into their trust communities using the Threat Intelligence Platforms (TIPs).

 There have been numerous studies in the past few years that survey or outline the emerging set of best practices for assessing cyber threats.
 Trade craft practices and common nomenclature have begun to emerge.
 This Toolkit resource points the reader to some of the most current recommendations in two separate and distinct areas: